ESTITCEO/Astraea-Maps/README.md

-## 🌟 Características
+## 🌟 Features- 📍

-- 📍 Añadir marcadores tocando cualquier punto del mapa.
-- 🔍 Buscar lugares por nombre y posicionar automáticamente el mapa.
-- 🎛️ Cambiar el tipo de mapa: normal, satélite, terreno e híbrido.
-- 🧠 Lógica construida desde cero por un desarrollador autodidacta.
+Add markers by tapping any point on the map.- 🔍
+Search for places by name and automatically position the map.- 🎛️ Change the type of map: normal, satellite, terrain, and hybrid.- 🧠 Logic built from scratch by a self-taught developer.

 ---

-## 🧪 Tecnologías utilizadas
+## 🧪 Technologies used

 - Flutter + Dart
 - Google Maps
-- geocoding (para búsqueda de lugares)
+- Geocoding (for location search)
 - VS Code
 - Git + GitHub

 ---
-⚠️ Este proyecto usa una clave de API local para Google Maps.
-No se incluye en el repositorio por seguridad.
+⚠️ This project uses a local API key for Google Maps.
+It is not included in the repository for security reasons.